Moonshine modules and a question of Griess: Introduction

+Finally, we show that our results apply to a sequence $V_n$ of $G$-modules for some vertex operator algebra $V=\bigoplus V_n$ and $G$ a finite group of automorphisms of $V$.
+More specifically, we have the following result.

+\begin{theorem} Let $V = \bigoplus V_n$ be a holomorphic, $C_2$-cofinite, and self-dual vertex operator algebra.
+Let $G$ be a finite group of automorphisms of $V$.
+Let $g\in G$ and denote by $V(g)$ the unique (up to equivalence) $g$-twisted sector of $V$ .
+If the conformal weights satisfy $\rho(V(g))>\rho(V)$ for all $g\neq e$, then the sequence $(V_n)$ of $G$-modules has dominant identity trace.
+Consequently, $V_n$ tends to a multiple of the regular representation as $n \to \infty$. \end{theorem}

+We note here that the assumption on the conformal weights is conjectured by \cite{moller} to always hold for $V$ a holomorphic, $C_2$-cofinite vertex operator algebra, and $G$ a finite group of automorphism of $V$.
+Section $3.2$ provides cases where this assumption are known to hold.

-\begin{acknowledgement} {The authors would like to thank John Duncan and Ken Ono for suggesting the problem and for their indispensable advice and guidance throughout the process.
-The authors would also like to thank Hannah Larson for helpful conversations.} \end{acknowledgement}
+\begin{acknowledgement} {We are thankful to John Duncan and Ken Ono for suggesting the problem and for their indispensable advice and guidance throughout the process.
+We are also grateful to Scott Carnahan, Robert Griess, and Hannah Larson for helpful conversations, and to an anonymous referee for comments that substantially improved the paper.} \end{acknowledgement}